 Do Not Contaminate Cacao Butter With Water Or Chocolate Will Seize

-Stir occasionally with a metal whisk, as wooden spoons hold moisture & odors
+Stir occasionally with a metal whisk, as wooden spoons hold moisture & odours

 Mix in Cacao Powder into Melted Cacao Butter

-Mix in Melted Xylitol OR Coconut Sugar, Ground Vanilla & Himalayan Sea Salt
+Mix in Ground Xylitol OR Coconut Sugar, Ground Vanilla & Himalayan Sea Salt

 Stir well until there are no lumps

 *Temper Chocolate: Use a candy thermometer to make sure your dark chocolate stays around 88-90 degrees Fahrenheit / 43 degrees Celsius to ensure shiny chocolate that stays blended

 If your dark chocolate is too hot, add large chips or grated cacao butter into chocolate, mixing thoroughly to cool it down, then retest temperature.
 Repeat until chocolate temperature is appropriate*